 Orientation and Advising

-For new students in the College, a required orientation program and a required meeting with the student’s lower-division academic adviser precede the beginning of classes and the drop/add period.
+For new students in the College, a required orientation program and a required meeting with the student’s lower-division academic advisor precede the beginning of classes and the drop/add period.
 Some required orientation programs also occur during fall semester of the first year.
-The lower-division academic adviser provides guidance during and between registration periods until the student declares a major.
+The lower-division academic advisor provides guidance during and between registration periods until the student declares a major.

-During orientation, advisers meet with students both individually and in small groups.
-A meeting with the adviser is required before all subsequent registration periods.
+During orientation, advisors meet with students both individually and in small groups.
+A meeting with the advisor is required before all subsequent registration periods.
 Students are encouraged to take the initiative in arranging additional meetings at any time to seek advice or other assistance.
-The lower-division adviser works with the student until the student declares a major, typically during the fourth semester.
-Then, an adviser in the student’s major department is assigned.
+The lower-division advisor works with the student until the student declares a major, typically during the fourth semester.
+Then, an advisor in the student’s major department is assigned.

 Registration

 Registration for continuing students in the College and the School of Business undergraduate program typically begins in March for the fall and the summer terms, and in October for the spring term.
-Consultation with the academic adviser must be completed before registration.
+Consultation with the academic advisor must be completed before registration.
 New students entering in the fall term register during the prior summer.
 Readmitted students and those approved for resumption of full- or part-time status, once officially advised, may work with the Office of the University Registrar staff to enroll in classes.
 Students currently enrolled at the University may register for the summer sessions classes.
-All tuition and fees must be paid in full to the Office of Financial and Accounting Services by the announced deadlines.
+All tuition and fees must be paid in full to Student Financial Services by the announced deadlines.

 Classification